 Day 4 + 5: Cinque Terre (Must-See on Your Italy 7-Day Itinerary)

-The next morning, you’re off to one of the most stunning parts of Italy.
-Welcome to Cinque Terre, a beautiful national park that stretches along the northwestern coastline of Italy.
-Here, five picturesque fishing villages cling to the rugged cliffs overlooking the Meditteranean Sea.
+Here, five picturesque fishing villages cling to the rugged cliffs overlooking the Mediterranean Sea.
 The iconic and colorful houses, narrow alleys, and beautiful sea views of Cinque Terre make it a must-visit on any trip to Italy.

 The area is perfect for hiking, swimming, and relaxing along the rocky cliffsides.
-With stunning views of the turquoise sea and terraced vineyards surrounding the villages, it’s a beautiful place to unwind after sightseeing in the cities.
-Enjoy a boat tour on the crystal-clear waters or relax near the beach with a delicious cup of local wine while you soak up this side of Italy for a day or two.
+We loved the stunning views of the turquoise sea and terraced vineyards surrounding the villages; it’s a beautiful place to unwind after sightseeing in the cities.

-Most accommodations inside Cinque Terre National Park are booked far in advance.
-Hotels are mostly available in Riomaggiore and Monterosso but expect to pay a premium per night.
+Where to stay: Most accommodations inside Cinque Terre National Park are booked far in advance.
+You’ll find most in Riomaggiore and Monterosso (a premium price!), or choose to stay in La Spezia, where hotels start at 35 EUR a night.

 Day 6 + 7: Venice